Junior Academy of Science - District 8

-Junior Academy is a chance for high-school students to present an experiment in a format professional scientists use to convey research to their colleagues.
+Junior Academy is a chance for middle and high-school students to present an experiment in a format professional scientists use to convey research to their colleagues.

 The competition will consist of PowerPoint presentations for both high school (grades 9 - 12) and middle school (grades 6 - 8) students.
 During the preliminary round, students will be allowed 12 minutes for an oral presentation followed by 3 minutes of questions from a panel of judges.
 Presentations will be assigned to categories for the judging.

 The information below will be updated as it is finalized.

 - Deadline for Submission: Date for 2024 TBD